bjpop/haskell-linux-perf/README.ghc-events-perf.md

 instead of by running 'ghc-events-perf record'.
 In other versions (to be found on the sync-by-syscall and control-execution branches) 'ghc-events-perf record' is mandatory, since it inserts special synchronizing events.
-See the findings recorded in from_linux-perf-users.txt for some background related to our current design decisions and shedding light on possible future directions.
+See the findings recorded in from_linux-perf-users.md for some background related to our current design decisions and shedding light on possible future directions.